kchindam-infy/cli/docs/lib/content/commands/npm-version.md

 you must broaden the range (e.g., `">=1.0.0 <3.0.0"`, `"^1.0.0 || ^2.0.0"`, etc.) or
 manually update it to allow a major bump.

+It's important to note, Reify takes place even without the `--save` flag.
+However, in that case, package.json is not modified to reflect updated dependency references.

 ### See Also

 * [npm init](/commands/npm-init)